howsoai/howso-engine/engine_typing.md

 - All parameters must have at least "type" specified
 - Optionality will be automatically inferred by the default value.
 Nullable/Optional are the same here.
-- There is no "boolean" type in Amalgam at this point, so flags must list both "true" and "false" as possible types.

 ## Typing (assoc) keys and their values

 | Key    | Values |
 | ------ | ------ |
 | type | If single type, the type as a string.
 If multiple types, a list of types as strings.
-The available types are "list", "assoc", "number", "string", "true", "false", "any".
+The available types are "list", "assoc", "number", "string", "boolean", "any".
 | values | Only used when `type` is "list" or "assoc".
 Values should be similar to the values of `type` and should define the possible types of the values.
 This value can be an assoc if the type is a data structure/
 | min_size | Only applicable when `type` is "list" or "assoc".
 Value should be an integer.
 | max_size | Only applicable when `type` is "list" or "assoc".
 Value should be an integer.